icopy-site/awesome-cn/docs/awesome/awesome-game-remakes.md

 - [ClassiCube](https://github.com/ClassiCube/ClassiCube) - Minecraft Classic compatible client written in C from scratch. :flower_playing_cards:
 - [Crispy Doom](https://github.com/fabiangreffrath/crispy-doom) - A limit-removing enhanced-resolution Doom source port based on Chocolate Doom.
 - [dhewm3](https://github.com/dhewm/dhewm3) - A source port of Doom 3.
+- [DOOM64-EX-Plus-Enhanced](https://github.com/Styd051/DOOM64-EX-Plus-Enhanced) - fork of the Doom 64 EX+ engine, Its main goal is to show what the Doom 64 engine would have looked like if it hadn't been limited by the N64 console.
 - [Doom Legacy](https://sourceforge.net/projects/doomlegacy/) - One of the most popular DOOM source ports, which enhances it with things like TCP/IP networking, OpenGL renderer etc. :flower_playing_cards:
 - [DoomRetro](https://github.com/bradharding/doomretro) - Classic, refined DOOM source port for Windows PC. :flower_playing_cards:
 - [Doomsday Engine](https://github.com/skyjake/Doomsday-Engine) - Source port of id Software's DOOM I/II and Raven Software's Heretic and Hexen. :flower_playing_cards:
 - [DSDA-Doom](https://github.com/kraflab/dsda-doom) - A successor of prboom+ with extra tooling for demo recording and playback, with a focus on speedrunning and quality of life.
 - [DukeGDX](https://gitlab.com/m210/DukeGDX) - Duke Nukem 3D port.
 - [ECWolf](https://bitbucket.org/ecwolf/ecwolf/src/master/) - Port of Wolfenstein 3D based on Wolf4SDL.
+- [EDGE-classic](https://github.com/edge-classic/EDGE-classic) - Cross-Platform OpenGL Doom Source Port with powerful modding features.
 - [Eduke32](https://voidpoint.io/terminx/eduke32) - Source port of Duke Nukem 3D and the BUILD Engine.
 - [ezQuake](https://github.com/ezQuake/ezquake-source) - Combining the features of all modern QuakeWorld clients, ezQuake makes QuakeWorld easier to start and play.
 - [FreeCS](https://sourceforge.net/projects/freecs-1-5/) - Free-software re-implementation of Counter-Strike 1.5 running on the FTEQW engine. :flower_playing_cards: